 - The law states “if the arrest record and photograph is not removed within 10 calendar days after receipt of the written request for removal.
 The court may impose a civil penalty of $1,000 per day for noncompliance”.

 Mugshot removal in Florida is governed by state law.
 Anyone can petition to have mugshots removed in cases where the charges were dismissed, the case was adjudicated without judgment, or upon a reversal from an appellate court.
-The Miami-Dade county clerk’s office has a mugshot removal process on their website.
+The Miami-Dade County Clerk’s office has a mugshot removal process on its website.
 In order to remove your mugshot, you must fill out and submit a form with all of the necessary details about why you want it taken down.
 If approved, they will send you a letter stating that your mugshot has been deleted.

 To do this, you need to take a picture of yourself, post it on a variety of different social media websites, and share it with your friends.
 These photo-based sites include Facebook, Pinterest, WordPress, LinkedIn, Tumblr, Instagram, and other websites.
 It is important to replace the content of your mugshot with more relevant content.
 Use alt tags on your images to ensure that you do not lose these elements if the content changes.
 Don’t forget to add your name to the photos.
 Wait for a few months and the tags and name will replace the content.
 The most important tip for avoiding a mugshot is to begin a website, using your own name and a photo.
 This will create new information about you, pushing up the old mugshots and bringing them If they keep doing the same things, they get lower and lower in the rankings.